ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    name caused translation regressions.
 -  apt-news and debconf prompt

-Move documentation about phasing from Brian’s blog post into our docs.
+Move documentation about phasing from Brian's blog post into our docs.